vegaprotocol/documentation/docs/tutorials/assets-tokens/transferring-assets.md

 </TabItem>
 </Tabs>

-### Publicising trading rewards
+### Publicising trading and validator metric rewards
-Once you've funded a reward pool, you can promote the reward, and the market it's relevant for, by sharing it with the community on [Discord ↗](https://vega.xyz/discord) and on the [Vega forum ↗](https://community.vega.xyz).
+Once you've funded a reward pool, you can promote the reward, and what it's relevant for, by sharing it with the community on [Discord ↗](https://vega.xyz/discord) and on the [Vega forum ↗](https://community.vega.xyz).

 ## Cancelling recurring transfers
 To cancel a recurring transfer, you'll need the transfer's ID.
 To see the ID for every transfer your public key makes, [run a transfers REST query](../../api/rest/data-v2/trading-data-service-list-transfers.api.mdx).